pranavtailor/LoginPage/README.md

 # LoginPage
 A basic login page using Python
 Uses Tkinter for GUI
-Stores user data in the text file named USERS.txt --Pranav Tailor
+Stores user data in the text file named Users.txt --Pranav Tailor